lqueryvg/sud/readme.txt

 Medium Techniques
 =================

-Candidate Lines (TODO)
+Candidate Lines

-    The only candidates for a value in a box lie on a line (i.e. row or column), so the same value in other boxes on the same line can be eliminated.
+    If the only candidates for a value in a box lie on a line (i.e. a row or column) within that box, eliminates the value from candidates of cells in other boxes on the same line.

-    Creating an index for each box listing the possible rows & columns for each value in that box.

-    rows{value} -> [ rownum1, rownum2, ...]
-    cols{value} -> [ colnum1, colnum2, ...]
+    This is done by maintaining an index as follows:

+    For every value not yet known in the box, index the list of rows and cols the value can be on.
+For each of those rows/cols, store the list of cells within the box the value can be in.

     When a value has only
     one possible row/column remaining, it gets deleted from the candidate lists of cells in other boxes in the same row/column, and the row/column index for that value can be deleted (since it's served its purpose).